robbohn/Whirlwind/readme.md

     - `Shift+Alt+F` does not seem to format CSS file?
 4. Preview via `CTL+SHIFT+V`

 ## JS
+> JavaScript (also now called ECMAscript) - adds programmability to HTML

 1. add some js to .html
 2. previewing
     - Executable code does not run in `CTL+SHIFT+V` previewer